libyui/libyui/README.md

 - libyui-qt: The Qt UI front-end
 - libyui-qt-pkg: The package selector extension based on libzypp for the Qt UI
-- libyui-qt-graph: An Qt UI extension for displaying Graphviz files
+- libyui-qt-graph: A Qt UI extension for displaying Graphviz files

 - libyui-ncurses: The NCurses (text-based) front-end
 - libyui-ncurses-pkg: The package selector extension based on libzypp for the